gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 58: April 02, Thursday
+**Today's Progress**: Fixed the translate to hide the element then display at certain time, I also implemented a rotateY to make a flipping animation

 ## Day 57: April 01, Wednesday
 **Today's Progress**: Completed animation frame 1 and 3, added different functions for each animation frame with setTimeout.

 ## Day 56: March 31, Tuesday
 **Today's Progress**: Worked with animation ads using vanilla html/css/js, extracted images from PSDs.